-Similarly, an appropriate set of placement benchmarks could become a standard for measuring and categorizing the behavior of placement algorithms.
-Understanding how algorithms behave across the entire problem space is important for selecting and developing the best techniques, and such an effort seems beyond any single industrial or academic placement group.
+selecting and developing the best techniques, and such an effort seems beyond any single industrial or academic placement group.
 The industry needs placement benchmarking to improve internal tool development, to measure potential vendor tool offerings, and to communicate important issue to academic researchers.
-Such benchmarks can greatly enhance the efficiency of communication between all parties involved.
+Such benchmarks can greatly enhance the efficiency of communication between all parties involved, especially when studying new design features.

-Besides total wirelength and congestion, layout tools must optimize timing and ensure signal integrity.
+Some design features may depend on technology generations, therefore we would not like to confine placement benchmarking to a rigid testing protocol.
+In fact, we hope that the detailed placer comparisons on existing benchmarks in this paper will encourage researchers to work on new, more up-to-date layout benchmarks and optimization objectives.
+Indeed, besides total wirelength and congestion, layout tools must optimize timing and ensure signal integrity.
 Such design objectives and constraints must be reflected in public placement benchmarks so that one can compare layout tools in a variety of placement contexts.
 In particular, one would like to see trustworthy empirical data for academic placers that lend themselves to timing closure flows and produce good timing results while maintaining routability and signal integrity.
 Such community benchmarks are relevant for users of commercial EDA tools, and an investment into producing them is justified in the long term.
-An attempt at such benchmarks is being made at CMU [49].
+An attempt at such benchmarks is being made at CMU [55].